Verrucaria placida

+Taxonomy

-Verrucaria placida is a species of saxicolous (rock-dwelling), crustose lichen in the family Verrucariaceae.
-Found in freshwater habitats in Europe, it was formally described as a new species in 2013 by lichenologist Alan Orange.
+The lichen was formally described as a new species in 2013 by the lichenologist Alan Orange.
 The type specimen was collected by the author south of the Moelvi river (Modalen, Norway), where it was found in woodland, growing on a stone in a shaded stream.
 The species epithet placida, derived from the Latin word for "quiet" or "peaceful", refers to the "smooth, unbroken thallus and the characteristic but unstriking appearance of this lichen".

-Verrucaria placida has been recorded in Norway, southern Germany, and Wales, where it occurs in small streams and grows on shaded siliceous rocks and stones.
+Description

+Verrucaria placida has a thin thallus measuring 26–65 μm in thickness, which has a somewhat gelatinous texture and becomes translucent when fresh and wet.
+The surface of the thallus is smooth with a matt or slightly glossy appearance, forming a continuous layer that varies in colour from grey-green to medium brown.
+When multiple thalli of the same species grow adjacent to one another, they merge without dark boundary lines separating them.